metriiics/CRMProzdorovie/README.md

 ## About

-CRMProzdorovie is a powerful Customer Relationship Management system designed to streamline client management, sales processes, and marketing automation.
-It offers features such as contact management, sales funnel tracking, automated marketing campaigns, and comprehensive analytics to help businesses improve customer engagement and increase revenue.
+CRM Prozdorovie is a customized Customer Relationship Management system developed specifically for the Prozdorovie clinic to enhance the efficiency of the company’s managers.
+The system streamlines client management, sales workflows, and marketing automation.
+Key features include contact management, sales funnel tracking, automated marketing campaigns, and detailed analytics — all aimed at improving customer engagement and optimizing business performance.

 ## Database Structure